bauerxcelmedia/robot-test/README.md

 ## Assessment Criteria

 We're learning about you through the test, so put your best foot forward.
 Essentially, you should be painting a picture of yourself through your code and solution design.
 Show us how you would approach a typical project.
 Include a README file to document and provide instructions if necessary.
-If you have any questions regarding the details of this this test, feel free to continue and record your assumptions in the README file.
+If you have any questions regarding the details of this test, feel free to continue and record your assumptions in the README file.

-- We want to see clean design and good software practices.
+- We want to see clean design and sounds software engineering practices.
 - You will be assessed against SOLID principles.
 - When setting up the repo, structure it such that it will be used as a working repo in the future.
-- You should aim to deliver _production-ready_ code with tests.
+- You should aim to deliver _production-ready_ code _with tests_.

 ## Description